ncstate/ncstate-utility-bar-plugin/README.md

-# NCState Utility Bar WordPress Plugin
+# NC State Utility Bar WordPress Plugin
 A WordPress plugin for inserting the official NC State Utility Bar at the top of every page

 ### Usage policies: